|

 This is pumping 5,000 GALLONS PER DAY is running off only: 4 SOLAR PANELS that can produce a MAXIMUM OF JUST UNDER 120 WATTS (up to 400 volts x .287 amps)!!!

-Solar is expensive.
-To solar power a home in Australia averages out at $25,000 to $30,000 and return on capital is 15 to 20 years.
-The major political parties in this election are all pushing for clean green energy and we can go solar.
+The major political parties in the recent election are all pushing for clean green energy and we can go solar.
 It is way out of the reach of the average householder and it shouldn't be.
 At the last election Mr.howard offered a green package and was going to pump $500 million into developing alternative energy R & D. Whatever happened to that and what was the result?

 |